-The principal accounting policies adopted for the preparation of the financial statements are set out below.
+The principal accounting policies adopted for the preparation of the financial report are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial statements includes Fiducian Group Limited and its subsidiaries.
+The financial report includes Fiducian Group Limited and its subsidiaries.